Posted on Apr 23, 2012 | | Categories: FTP

 Chances are, though, that the same tech savvy employee who suggested FTP in the first place also knows how to bypass this restriction by finding different ports or switching to online FTP services.
 For determined FTPers, even our cell phones are equipped to send and receive files.

 So, if it's hard to stop it, the next best option is to educate your employees, and to develop and promote clear expectations and consequences regarding sending files and sensitive data from work.
 Many employees want to do the right thing, but don't understand the implications of sending sensitive data through the easiest - though not necessarily the safest - means.

 Another option that is rapidly growing in popularity is the implementation of a managed FTP solution that can be configured to allow users to send and receive large files and sensitive information within their daily workflow, but with the addition of administrative control and much greater security.

-A managed file transfer solution such as Linoma Software's GoAnywhere Suite, in combination with setting up appropriate firewall rules and educating all employees of corporate policy and procedures, will keep your employees - tech savvy or not - productive and happy, and give your IT department peace of mind knowing that the company data is secure.
+A managed file transfer solution such as Linoma Software's [now HelpSystems] GoAnywhere Suite, in combination with setting up appropriate firewall rules and educating all employees of corporate policy and procedures, will keep your employees - tech savvy or not - productive and happy, and give your IT department peace of mind knowing that the company data is secure.